LearnOnDemandSystems/docs/lod-home.md

-# Lab on Demand Documentation
+# Lab on Demand Help

 Welcome to the Lab on Demand platform, @lab.UserFirstName!

-If you're new to the Lab on Demand platform, you should probably get started with one of our Quick Start guides.
-Quick Start guides will allow you to fast track your learning experience, by helping you get up and running with working labs as quickly as possible.
+If you're new to platform, you should probably get started with one of our Quick Start guides.
+Quick Start guides will allow you to fast track your learning experience, by helping you get up and running as quickly as possible.

 [Cloud Slice Quick Start Guide](lod/quick-starts/cloud-slice/three-step-guide-to-first-cloud-slice-lab.md)